0leonov/0leonov/README.md

     ru: "C2",
     lv: "B2",
   },
-  "🔭": "Social media application designed to unite IT professionals, using TypeScript, Tailwind CSS, Next.js and PostgreSQL", };
+  "🔭": "Social media application designed to unite IT professionals using Next.js", };
 ```